Paklock/HackRF1/Signal-Generator.md

 Tone defines the frequency of modulation.

-Update.
-When unchecked, the user is required to drop carrier, then re-start carrier in order for a change of modulation shape or tone frequency to take effect.
+Update when unchecked requires the user to drop carrier, then re-start carrier in order for a change of modulation Shape or Tone frequency to take effect.
 When checked, values will update on the fly.

 Stop after 1s limits carrier duration to 1 second